enoki-dex/enoki_wrapped_token/README.md

 - function for a user to call to change to a less-used (faster) shard
 - change hashmap of all user accounts to a big-map
 - transaction history is kept by an archive canister (using a big-map) that listens (PubSub) to all transactions for all shards
+- priority shards, for example for the exchange and liquidity pools